Shoreditch: Shakespeare and the Elizabethan theatre

-In 1574 the City authorities banned the building of playhouses in the City of London area, consequently theatres were built in the suburbs, beyond its jurisdiction.
+In 1574, the City authorities banned the building of playhouses in the City of London area.
+Consequently, theatres were built in the suburbs, beyond its jurisdiction.

 The first of these came in 1576, when James Burbage built the first playhouse in England, known as "The Theatre", on the site of the Priory (commemorated today by a plaque on Curtain Road, and excavated in 2008, by MoLAS).

 William Shakespeare lived nearby in a property overlooking St Helen's churchyard in the Bishopsgate Within area of the City.
 His early plays were first performed in Shoreditch, at The Theatre and at the nearby Curtain Theatre, built the following year and 200 yd to the south (marked by a commemorative plaque in Hewett Street off Curtain Road).
 Romeo and Juliet was first performed here, gaining "Curtain plaudits", Henry V was performed within "this wooden O" and an early version of Hamlet was also first staged in Shoreditch.

 Shakespeare's Company moved the timbers of "The Theatre" to Southwark at the expiration of the lease in 1599, in order to construct the Globe.
 The Curtain continued performing plays in Shoreditch until at least 1627.

 The suburb of Shoreditch was attractive as a location for these early theatres because, like Southwark, it was outside the jurisdiction of the somewhat puritanical City fathers.
 Even so, they drew the wrath of contemporary moralists, as did the local "base tenements and houses of unlawful and disorderly resort" and the "great number of dissolute, loose, and insolent people harboured in such and the like noisome and disorderly houses, as namely poor cottages, and habitations of beggars and people without trade, stables, inns, alehouses, taverns, garden-houses converted to dwellings, ordinaries, dicing houses, bowling alleys, and brothel houses".

 17th and 18th centuries

-During the 17th century, wealthy traders and French Huguenot silkweavers moved to the area, establishing a textile industry centred to the south around Spitalfields.
-By the 19th century, Shoreditch was also the locus of the furniture industry, now commemorated in the Geffrye Museum on Kingsland Road.
+During the 17th century, wealthy traders and French Huguenot silkweavers moved to the area, establishing a textile industry in Shoreditch, Spitalfields and surrounding areas.
+This industry is now commemorated by the name of the Weaver Line railway which serves the area.
+By the 19th century, Shoreditch was also the locus of the furniture industry, now commemorated in the Museum of the Home on Kingsland Road.
 These industries declined in the late 19th century.

+19th century

+In 1886, the parish of Holy Trinity, Shoreditch, was created to meet the needs of a growing population; the first vicar was the Anglo-Catholic priest, Arthur Osborne Montgomery Jay, son of William James Jay, chaplain to Duleep Singh.
+By 1889, Holy Trinity church, with a church hall and school, had opened on Old Nichol Street.
+Controversially, the church hosted a boxing club and gymnasium, which Father Jay saw as vital to reclaiming local men from street brawls.
+In 1894, the church opened a lodging house, Trinity Chambers.

+In 1893, work began on building the Boundary Estate, as a slum clearance project.